xinyee20/tp/docs/DeveloperGuide.md

 <p align="center"><i>Figure 5.6.2.1.
 Activity diagram of a <code>findqn</code> command</i></p>

-When the user enters the `findqn` command to search for questions, the user input command undergoes the same command parsing as described in [Design-Logic](#33-logic-component).
+When the user enters the `findqn` command to search for questions, the user input command undergoes the same command parsing as described in [Design - Logic Component](#43-logic-component).
 During the parsing, a predicate is created.
 This predicate checks if a given `Question`'s description contains the user input keywords.
 The `FindQnCommand` will then receive this predicate when it is created.